 A shorter version of this interview was printed in the Music Maker may 2003 ‘guitar special’ issue.

 Copyright Richard Hallebeek and Music Maker 2003.
-Copying or use elsewhere striclty prohibited for you, your mother and your dog.
+Copying or use elsewhere striclty prohibited.

 :: Can you tell me a bit about your personal history?